-The Company was in ed by conversion of erstwhile Partnership Finn, hence the partners of firm become subscriber of the Company.
-The partners of the firm were issued shares in the company against the outstanding credit balance of the The Company was incorporated by conversion of erstwhile Partnership Firm, hence the partners of firm become subscriber of the Company partners capital account with is nothing but the capital contribution in partnership firm before conversion of such firm into the Company
+The Company was incorporated by conversion of cristvalile Partnership Firm, hence the partners of firm become subscriber of the Company.
+The partners of the firm were issued shares in the company against the outstanding credit balance of the partners capital account with is nothing but the capital contribution in partnership firm before conversion of such firm into the Company.